2019-DEV-196/TicTacToe/README.md

 # TicTacToe

 This is an implementation of the game Tic Tac Toe.
-It is written in Objective-C and used the MVC.
+It is written in Objective-C and uses the MVC Architecture.

 ![](https://user-images.githubusercontent.com/55791451/65599067-3eeba180-df9d-11e9-80eb-dacef79aea8b.gif)